mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ## Overview

-This sample demonstrates the **Agent-to-Agent (A2A)** architecture in the Agent Development Kit (ADK), showcasing how multiple agents can work together to handle complex tasks.
+This sample demonstrates the **Agent2Agent (A2A)** architecture in the Agent Development Kit (ADK), showcasing how multiple agents can work together to handle complex tasks.
 The sample implements an agent that can roll dice and check if numbers are prime.

 ```text
 ┌─────────────────┐    ┌──────────────────┐    ┌────────────────────┐